Leading the way

 “There’s a unique role that we can play, with our data and research, as well as the wealth of knowledge from our community of partners,” says Lydia Stazen, executive director of the Institute of Global Homelessness.
 “We will bring all of that to bear to make this year as meaningful as possible.”

 Closer to home, Depaul USA’s Dax program has worked to provide housing-insecure DePaul students with a place to call home.
-Depaul estimates that 50 students are homeless or housing insecure in a given academic quarter.
 The Dax program, named after the town in France where St. Vincent de Paul attended school, collaborates with DePaul to assist housing insecure students.
 Located in Chicago’s Ukranian Village and another near Midway Airport, the two Dax Houses offer housing-insecure students a place where they can study, cook and hang out in a home designated specifically for them.
-These homes provides more than just shelter.
+These homes provide more than just shelter.
 Dax House is a place where DePaul students can feel welcomed – a place that’s truly their own.

 So far, the Dax Program has assisted more than 40 students.
 Fourteen have graduated from DePaul and more than 30 remain enrolled in school.
 Several of those enrolled students no longer require housing assistance.

-“In the short amount of time we’ve provided a home for these students, we’ve already seen huge improvement,” says Abe Morris, director of the Dax program.
-“Students who earned C’s and D’s in previous quarters are now earning A’s and B’s.
-Simply because they have their own space to study, relax, read and sleep.”
+“In the short amount of time we’ve provided a home for these students, we’ve already seen a huge improvement in their grades simply because they have a space to study, relax, read and sleep.”

 More than 86,000 Chicagoans were homeless in 2017, according to an estimate from the Chicago Coalition for the Homeless.
-The number is staggering and how to fix the problem is a question asked by many.
 One DePaul course, held during the 2019 spring quarter, evoked the university’s namesake — St. Vincent de Paul — in asking “what must be done” to help the university community play a greater role in addressing this issue.

-Several project ideas focused on a “housing first” model, which provides permanent housing first to those experiencing homelessness as a springboard to then begin addressing other issues like joblessness, substance abuse and balancing a budget.
-Other projects looked at steps to prevent youth homelessness in Chicago, identifying and refurbishing vacant buildings owned by the city, or incentivizing Chicago businesses to play a role in stopping homelessness.
+Several student class project ideas focused on a “housing first” model.
+The main concept: provide permanent housing to those experiencing homelessness as a springboard to then begin addressing other issues such as joblessness, substance abuse and balancing a budget.

 To help shape the multidisciplinary approach to the homelessness discussion, Vásquez de Velasco recruited all of his fellow DePaul deans to lead a class discussion.
 Each dean led a class during the 11-week course, bringing his or her own areas of expertise to the classroom discussion.